kimble4/CrossMgr/helptxt/BHPC-Troubleshooting.md

 No|Probably a dodgy, badly positioned or missing tag.
 (Has the rider removed a hood or fairing?)
 Enter the rider's times manually until the end of the race.
 Yes, but it's the wrong number|You can change this in the sign-on sheet and it will be applied retrospectively.
 The tag is listed as 'stray'|A tag with the rider's number is within range of the RFID aerials and has been for some time.
 Remove it from the area or place it in the RF-blocking bag.
 The tag is being 'skipped'|As above.
-Can also be a symptom of the tag reader's clock drifting with respect to the computer's.
+Can also be a symptom of the tag reader's clock drifting into the future with respect to the computer's.
 Try pressing 'reset' in CrossMgrImpinj.
 If this solves the problem, you have a clock drift issue, try enabling "**Recalculate clock offset as tag reads are reported**" or setting "**Repeat Seconds**" to zero in CrossMgrImpinj's Advanced settings.

 #### For everyone